Programming

 Klox: A Kotlin implementation of lox with a JVM backend built using ProGuardCORE

 A Kotlin implementation of lox, the language from Crafting Interpreters, with a JVM backend built with ProGuardCORE.
-The code is availble on GitHub here.

 As an exercise in using Scala's parser combinator library I implemented a Brainfuck interpreter - see my Github.